josephwright/josephwright.github.io/_posts/2013-05-25-keeping-track-of-changes.md

 categories:
   - General
 ---
-<p><a href="http://www.texdev.net/2013/04/25/moving-from-mercurial-to-git/">Moving my code</a> from <a href="http://bitbucket.org">BitBucket</a> to <a href="http://github.com">GitHub</a> has shown me (once again) the need to keep my changes to my code very organised.
+[Moving my code](http://www.texdev.net/2013/04/25/moving-from-mercurial-to-git/) from [BitBucket](http://bitbucket.org) to [GitHub](http://github.com) has shown me (once again) the need to keep my changes to my code very organised.
 There was quite a bit of work to do getting all of the issues migrated, and it wasn't helped by the fact that I've been less than perfect in keeping each commit I make focussed on one thing.
-A timely reminder that it's important to be careful if you write a lot of code.</p>
+A timely reminder that it's important to be careful if you write a lot of code.